- LIFE & WOMEN

 - Trending Now

 - SUBSCRIBE US

 In the 15th century, a new religion emerged in India which came to be known as Sikhism.
 Founded by Guru Nanak, Sikhism is all about equality, bravery, and generosity.
 Their place of worship is Gurudwara which not only has historic and spiritual significance but also is special because it welcomes people from all the communities and treats them equally.
-Here are some of the most famous Gurudwaras in India.
+On the occasion of Gurpurab, here are some of the most famous Gurudwaras in India.

 Popularly known as Golden Temple, this is the most famous and biggest Gurudwara in India.
 Guru Arjan laid the foundation stone in 1855 and Adi Granth was placed in 1604.
 In order to keep the Gurudwara protected, Maharaja Ranjit Singh covered the upper floors of the shrine with gold sheets in the 19th century.

 This famous Gurudwara was constructed to honour the death of Guru Hargobind Singh’s son, Baba Atal.
 Constructed between 1778 to 1784, this Gurudwara has a nine – storied tower which is also known for its beautiful architecture.